-Split, 2nd biggest city in Croatia and the capital of the Croatian Dalmatian coast with population of 250.000 is living through its tourism renaissance for the last decade.
-Guests from all over the world are flocking to this Mediterranean jewel situated under Marjan hill surrounded and protected by islands of Brac, Hvar and Solta… Inhabited from Roman times at the spot where Roman emperor Diocletian had his retirement palace built for himself and his family through eras of Croatian Kings and centuries of Venetian and Austrian reign, each of these civilizations has left something unique to Split which makes it today a must-visit spot.
+Inhabited from Roman times at the spot where Roman emperor Diocletian had a retirement palace built for himself and his family, through eras of Croatian Kings and centuries of Venetian and Austrian reign.
+Each of these civilizations has left something unique to Split which makes it a must-visit spot today.

-Thanks to the new addition of the coastal highway built in 2013, Split became better accessible from Dubrovnik and therefore desirable destination for a day trip.
+Thanks to the new addition of the coastal highway built in 2013, Split has become more easily accessible from Dubrovnik and therefore a desirable destination for a day trip.

-From Split we will drive back to the highway, and with one or more stretch and coffee spots come back to Dubrovnik.
+From Split we drive back to the highway, and with one or more stops to stretch or have coffee, we return to Dubrovnik.